Holy Trinity wins award, featured in TV news special

 When it comes to school spirit, no one beats Holy Trinity Catholic Academy.

-On Wednesday, Oct.
-2, News 12 Connecticut reporter Lena Salzbank was on the Holy Trinity campus on Wednesday, Oct.
-2,filming a special news segment about the competition and Holy Trinity’s victory.
+News 12 Connecticut reporter Lena Salzbank was on the Holy Trinity campus on Wednesday, Oct.
+2, filming a special news segment about the competition and Holy Trinity’s victory.
 Salzbank interviewed parents, teachers and students and asked them what makes Holy Trinity special.

 “Parents send their children to us when they are looking for smaller class sizes and more one-on-one interaction between students and teachers,” said Head of School Lisa Lanni, adding that the family atmosphere and academic rigor help to distinguish Holy Trinity.
 “I know all the students by name.
 I know their parents.
 This is really a special community.”